 We have three different application process'.

-2. Our Helmats to Hardhats applications are for those who have completed thier Military duity with in the past three year with an honorable discharge.
+2. Our Helmets to Hardhats applications are for those who have completed thier Military duity with in the past three years with an honorable discharge.

 3. Our 4000 hour applications is for those who have a minimum of 4000 ours of prior experience with 110 volts or higher.